Best Bluetooth speakers: Reviews and buying advice

 - Best $100 Bluetooth speaker:JBL Flip 4[amazon.com]

-- Best mid-priced Bluetooth speaker:Oppo Digital Sonica Wi-Fi Speaker[amazon.com]
+- Best mid-priced Bluetooth speaker:Oppo Sonica Wi-Fi Speaker[amazon.com]

 - Best bookshelf Bluetooth speaker:Edifier S2000 Pro[amazon.com]

-- Best price-is-no-limit Bluetooth speaker:Naim Audio Systems Mu-So Wireless Music System[amazon.com]
+- Best price-is-no-limit Bluetooth speaker:Naim Mu-So Wireless Music System[amazon.com]

 The industry’s progress doesn’t mean that every Bluetooth speaker justifies its price tag, no matter how inexpensive it might be.
 There’s still plenty of dreck floating around.
 Don’t worry, we’re here to help you steer clear of the junk and point you to the best speakers at the price range that fits your budget.

-To that end, we’ve picked the best Bluetooth speakers in four broad price ranges: budget, mid-range, high-end, and—yes, there are ultra-high-end Bluetooth speakers—price is no object.
+To that end, we’ve picked the best Bluetooth speakers (and runners-up in some cases) in seven categories: budget, up to $100, mid-range (up to $300), bookshelf, high-end (up to $750), and—yes, there are ultra-high-end Bluetooth speakers—price is no object.
 Some of our picks can be used indoors and out, but we’ve also named our favorites that are designed primarily as outdoor speakers.